-This policy outlines the arrangements for parental leave and pay in relation to the birth of a child and until it reaches the age of 3 years or the adoption of a child under the age of 3 years.
+This policy outlines the arrangements for parental leave and pay in relation to the birth of a child or the adoption of a child.

 This policy applies to employees.
 It does not apply to agency workers or self-employed contractors.